 The girl didn’t respond and merely buried her face deeper into Maria’s back.

-Without speaking another word, Conta reached into her pocket and pulled out two items.
+Silently, Conta reached into her pocket and pulled out two items.
 A singular glove lined with metal, which she slipped on slowly.
 And a knife with which she used to slice open her bare palm.

 “Captain Maria Gloria-Fernandez, you are a True Conductor,” Conta stated.
 “We cannot allow you to live.”